 Barcodes in a nutshell?

-A GTIN (Global Trade Item Number) most commonly known as a Barcode, is an optical machine readable sequence of unique numbers that is used by wholesalers and retailers to maintain control over stock inventories and to track product purchases at point of sale.
-The most common formats used are EAN-13 and UPC barcodes.
+A GTIN (Global Trade Item Number) most commonly known as a Barcode, is an optical machine readable sequence of unique numbers used by wholesalers and retailers to maintain control over stock inventories and to track product purchases at point of sale.
+The most common formats of barcodes used are EAN-13 and UPC barcodes.

 Why would I require one for my product?